seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

    specified by **remora.nc_frc_file** (see :ref:`list-of-parameters surface-forcing`).
-   The NetCDF file must contain variables named ``Tair``, ``qair``, ``Pair``, ``swrad``, ``rain``, ``cloud``, and ``EminusP`` respectively, with the same spatial dimensions as the model grid.
+   The NetCDF file must contain variables named ``Tair``, ``qair``, ``Pair``, ``swrad``, ``rain``, ``cloud``, and ``EminusP`` respectively, with the same spatial dimensions as the level 0 (coarsest) model grid.
-   Time interpolation is performed automatically based on the simulation time.
+   Time interpolation is performed automatically based on the simulation time on level 0, and fields are interpolated to finer AMR levels when needed.

    For longwave forcing, the variable name is controlled by **remora.longwave_netcdf_varname** (default ``lwrad``).